jianzhi-1/cs262a/paxos.md

 ### What are the key results?

 Disregarding rare events (e.g. failure of leader, system start up), Paxos consensus algorithm is optimal (phase 2 has minimum possible cost).
-Safety is prioritied: two nodes will "never disagree on the value chosen" (11).
+Safety is prioritised: two nodes will "never disagree on the value chosen" (11).

 ### What are the main limitations of this paper?